 Shame And Intense Emotions Can Be Distracting

 Unfortunately, alcohol use disorder is often misrepresented as a personal failure instead of a medical condition.
 Let me be clear, choosing to change your relationship with alcohol is an incredible and brave act of self-care.
 It isn’t always easy, however, to juggle the various emotions that can come with making this transformation.
 Experiencing shame, feeling fear of not reaching a goal, or simply being preoccupied while undergoing change are all legitimate reasons to have less sexual desire during the early days of recovery.
 All of these emotions need space to be felt and therefore better understood.
-You can work with a specialized therapist on an alcohol therapy program to work through your feelings and restructure negative thought patterns.
+Therapy can help you to work through your feelings and restructure negative thought patterns.

 It May Strain Your Relationships